Discover what you are naturally good at

 • Share information with their team

+Benefits: Employees feel more satisfied and empowered when their voices are heard and valued.
 This leadership style can be applied in a variety of situations, as it allows for employee freedom while still letting the manager make the final decisions.

+Drawbacks: Obtaining and evaluating everyone’s can be a lengthy process.
 Combine that with the discussion, debate, and organization needed to use this style, and you can see why it may become inefficient.
 Plus, some individuals may be more comfortable with minimal involvement in the decision making process.

-Pacesetters enjoy work in fast paced environments and love obtaining results as quickly as possible.
+Pacesetters enjoy working in fast-paced environments and love obtaining results as quickly as possible.
 They value performance and efficiency.
+Often, Pacesetters create challenges for their team to grow and keep up with their demands.

 For many, working with a pacesetter int leader can help increase their productivity, improve their work ethic, and help them get motivated.
 Others, though, require mentorship and feel distressed in such an environment.